ray-project/ray/doc/source/memory-management.rst

 .. image:: images/memory.svg

 Ray system memory: this is memory used internally by Ray
-  - **Redis**: memory used for storing task lineage and object locations.
+  - **Redis**: memory used for storing task lineage and object metadata.
 When Redis becomes full, lineage will start to be be LRU evicted, which makes the corresponding objects ineligible for reconstruction on failure.
   - **Raylet**: memory used by the C++ raylet process running on each node.
 This cannot be controlled, but is usually quite small.

 Application memory: this is memory used by your application